-The College's current financial health grade is classified as "Good" as described above.
-Notwithstanding that, the continuing challenge to the College's financial position continues through restrictions from the Covid-19 pandemic, potential funding cuts, delayed budgets set by government, rising pension contributions, limited time constrained Teachers Pension Grant funding, increasing competition from local schools, Brexit and a changing HE environment.
+The College's current financial health grade is classified as "Requires Improvement" as described above.
+This reflects the continuing challenge to the College's financial position through environmental factors such as the ONS announcement, high inflation, potential funding cuts, delayed budgets set by government, rising pension contributions, limited time constrained Teachers Pension Grant funding, increasing competition from local schools, Brexit and a changing HE environment.

 This risk is mitigated in a number of ways: